Turkey's lira weakens 4 percent, Trump says won't take pastor's detention 'sitting down'

-The case of Andrew Brunson, an evangelical Christian missionary from North Carolina who has lived in Turkey for two decades, has become a flashpoint of tension between Washington and Ankara and has accelerated a currency crisis that has richocheted through global financial markets.
+The case of Andrew Brunson, an evangelical Christian missionary from North Carolina who has lived in Turkey for two decades, has become a flashpoint between Washington and Ankara and accelerated a widening currency crisis.

-The lira has lost nearly 40 percent of its value against the dollar this year, sparking a sell-off in emerging market currencies and weighing on global stocks.
-The crisis has been precipitated by investor alarm about President Tayyip Erdogan’s influence over monetary policy.
+The lira has lost nearly 40 percent of its value against the dollar this year as investors fret about President Tayyip Erdogan’s influence over monetary policy.

-The selling has also deepened concerns about the broader economy, particularly Turkey’s dependence on energy imports and whether foreign-currency debt poses a risk to banks.
+Heavy selling in recent weeks has spread to other emerging market currencies and global stocks and deepened concerns about the economy, particularly Turkey’s dependence on energy imports and whether foreign-currency debt poses a risk to banks.

 “They should have given him back a long time ago, and Turkey has in my opinion acted very, very badly,” Trump told reporters at the White House, referring to Brunson.
 “So, we haven’t seen the last of that.
 We are not going to take it sitting down.
 They can’t take our people.”

-Trump’s comments came after a court in Turkey’s western Izmir province rejected an appeal to release Brunson from house arrest, saying evidence was still being collected and the pastor posed a potential flight risk, according to a copy of the court ruling seen by Reuters.
+Trump’s comments came after a court in Izmir province rejected an appeal to release Brunson from house arrest, saying evidence was still being collected and the pastor posed a flight risk, according to a copy of the court ruling seen by Reuters.

 Brunson is being held on terrorism charges, which he denies.
 Trump, who counts evangelical Christians among his core supporters, has increasingly championed the pastor’s case.

 It was not immediately clear what additional measures, if any, Trump could be considering.
-U.S. Treasury Secretary Steven Mnuchin told Trump at a cabinet meeting on Thursday that more sanctions were ready to be put in place if Brunson were not freed.
+U.S. Treasury Secretary Steven Mnuchin told Trump in cabinet on Thursday that more sanctions were ready if Brunson were not freed.

-The United States and Turkey have exchanged tit-for-tat tariffs in an escalating attempt by Trump to induce Erdogan into giving up the pastor.
-Erdogan has cast the tariffs, and the sell-off in the lira, as an “economic war” against Turkey.
+The United States and Turkey have imposed tit-for-tat tariffs in an escalating attempt by Trump to induce Erdogan into giving up the pastor.
+Erdogan has cast the tariffs, and the lira’s sell-off, as an “economic war” against Turkey.

-At 1703 GMT the currency TRYTOM=D3 stood at 6.0450 to the dollar, 4 percent weaker.
-Earlier in the session it fell as much as 7 percent.
-Turkish sovereign dollar bonds fell, while the cost of insuring exposure to Turkish debt rose.
+At 1827 GMT the currency TRYTOM=D3 stood at 6.0350 to the dollar, 4 percent weaker after tumbling as much as 7 percent earlier.
+Turkey's dollar bonds fell, while the cost of insuring exposure to Turkish debt rose.

+As the row deepens, Turkey has reached out to European allies and spoken of improving strained ties with the bloc.
+On Friday, Finance Minister Berat Albayrak and his French counterpart Bruno Le Maire spoke by telephone.

+Albayrak’s ministry said they had discussed U.S. sanctions against Turkey and agreed to act together in responding to such moves and to boost cooperation between their countries.

 “Diplomatic negotiations hit speedbumps and that’s not unusual in these kinds of situations,” said Jay Sekulow, a personal attorney for Trump who is also representing Brunson’s family.
 “We remain hopeful there will be a prompt resolution.
 Having said that, we fully support the president’s approach.”

-Whatever action the United States does take, economists said it looked likely to cause more pain for Turkish assets in the immediate future.
+Whatever action the United States takes looks likely to cause more pain for Turkish assets.

 “There has been no improvement in relations with the U.S. and additional sanctions may be on the horizon,” said William Jackson of Capital Economics in a note to clients, adding that the lira could see a downward trend in 2019 and beyond.

-Turkey’s banking watchdog has taken steps to stabilise the currency, limiting futures transactions for offshore investors and lowering limits on swap transactions.
+Turkey’s banking watchdog has taken steps to stabilize the currency, limiting futures transactions for offshore investors and lowering limits on swap transactions.
 On Friday, it further broadened those caps.

 But some economists have called for more decisive moves.

+Companies that for years have borrowed abroad at low interest rates have seen their cost of servicing foreign debt rise by a quarter in lira terms in two months.

-Standard & Poor’s is scheduled to release a review of Turkey’s sovereign credit rating later on Friday.
+Standard & Poor’s is scheduled to release a review of Turkey’s sovereign credit rating late on Friday.

-Ratings agency Fitch said the absence of an orthodox monetary policy response to the lira’s fall, and the rhetoric of Turkish authorities have “increased the difficulty of restoring economic stability and sustainability”.
+Ratings agency Fitch said the absence of an orthodox monetary policy response to the lira’s fall, and the rhetoric of Turkish authorities, had “increased the difficulty of restoring economic stability and sustainability”.

-Finance Minister Berat Albayrak, Erdogan’s son-in-law, told investors on Thursday that Turkey would emerge stronger from the currency crisis, insisting its banks were healthy and signalling it could ride out the dispute with Washington.
+Albayrak, Erdogan’s son-in-law, told investors on Thursday that Turkey would emerge stronger from the currency crisis, insisting its banks were healthy and signaling it could ride out the dispute with Washington.

 Economists gave Albayrak’s presentation a qualified welcome and the lira initially found some support, helped by Qatar’s pledge to invest $15 billion in Turkey.

-However, deep concerns remain about the potential for damage to the economy.
+Deep concerns remain about the potential for damage to the economy, however.
 Turkey is dependent on imports, priced in hard currency, for almost all of its energy needs.

-For years Turkish firms have borrowed in dollars to take advantage of lower interest rates.
-But the sell-off has increased the cost of servicing that debt, particularly for companies whose revenues are solely in lira.

-Turkey has the highest foreign exchange-denominated debt among emerging markets, Societe Generale said in its note on Friday, estimating its short-term external debt at $180 billion (£141.6 billion) and total external debt at $460 billion.

 Turkish markets will be closed from midday on Monday for the rest of the week for the Muslim Eid al-Adha festival.

-Additional reporting by Ece Toksabay, Tuvan Gumrukcu and Nevzat Devranoglu in Ankara; Karin Strohecker and Claire Milhench in London; Jeff Mason and Karen Freifeld in Washington; Editing by Gareth Jones and Toby Chopra
+Additional reporting by Ece Toksabay, Tuvan Gumrukcu and Nevzat Devranoglu in Ankara; Karin Strohecker and Claire Milhench in London; Jeff Mason and Karen Freifeld in Washington; Editing by Gareth Jones and Catherine Evans